FugueSoft/nvim-unleashed/README.md

 for each one.

 > [!NOTE]
-> For the plugins and autocommands they will require a table of some kind.
+> For the plugins and autocommands they will require a lua table of some kind.
 > Plugins want the plugin spec inside of the table and autocommands usually want
 > to return an empty table at the end of the script.
 See more examples in my
 > [config](./fugue/lua/core/) and in the [kickstart.lua](./nvim/kickstart.lua)